 Why do my Dymo labelmaker labels keep falling off?

-A common mistake when purchasing a label maker is to just buy the cheapest one available and assume it will do the job.
+A common mistake when purchasing a label maker is to just buy the cheapest labeller available and assume it will do the job.
+But often the cheapest printers come with the most basic labels, which may not be suitable for the surface(s) you want to label.
+This is especially true if you want to label not-flat and/or non-smooth surfaces.

-In fact the better way is to decide what you want to label, then find out which are the best types of label for that application, then find a label machine that can print those labels.
+In fact the better way is to identify what you want to label, then find out which are the best types of labels for that application, then find a label machine that can print those labels.

-For example the Letratag range are low end consumer labels designed for smooth, clean, flat surfaces, while the Dymo D1 (Labelmanager) range is designed more for the office environment - but again they're still designed for smooth flat surfaces (though the D1 range does include a flexi nylon tape, and a tape with stronger adhesive).
+For example the Letratag range are low end consumer labels designed for smooth, clean, flat surfaces, while the Dymo D1 (Labelmanager) range is designed more for the office environment - but again they're still designed for smooth flat surfaces (though the D1 range does include a flexi nylon tape, and some specialist labels with stronger adhesive).

 So if you try to attach these labels to curved surfaces it's likely they will come unstuck at some point.
-Many label materials actually resist curving and therefore actively work against the adhesive, resulting in them eventually falling off.
+Many label materials actually resist curving (Nylon does not, making it ideal for curves) and therefore actively work against the adhesive, resulting in them eventually falling off.
+The same can happen if the surface is slightly textured or not completely clean when the label is applied.

 So if you are planning to label rough, dirty, oily, curved or otherwise non-flat/smooth/clean surfaces - especially cables - then you should look for the best label to do the job, and then pick a labelmaker from the same range.